Applications

 the current situation

-Batch Work
+Batch Process

 Nowadays, production is done in terms of batches but there is no control and differentiation on the individual product/batch component.
 This lack of information can have several negative consequences particularly in terms of counterfeiting and inefficiency in the production process.
-These problems are extremely complex and transverssal across all the productive sectors we have identified.
+These problems are extremely complex and transversal across all the productive sectors we have identified.

 Counterfeit in Pharma